Walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 A walk-in shower has no door but does include at least one shower screen.
 Walk-ins come in two main styles:

 - A single entry has access at one end, and is great for installing in a corner or alcove.

 - A double entry, or walk-through, is designed to be sited centrally and can be accessed from either end.

 1. Use luxurious materials to create a statement walk-in shower

-Consider the use of marble carefully for spaces where you are using it in swathes because no slab of marble is the same as another.
+Consider the use of marble bathroom ideas carefully for spaces where you are using it in swathes because no slab of marble is the same as another.
 'What I love most with marble is the activity and coloration,' says interior designer Cara Woodhouse.

 'I also adore the fact that all stones are different and have their one of a kind unique colors and veining.
 However, I always suggest going to a stone or tile showroom or a stone-yard to view full slabs before choosing your final stone.'